OctopusDeploy/docs/docs/administration/reporting/index.md

 Also note that the data:

-- Isn't deleted by retention policies, so you can report on historical deployments even if retention policies clean them up
+- Isn't deleted by retention policies, so you can report on historical deployments even if retention policies clean them up.
-- Isn't deleted when a project/environment is deleted
+- Isn't deleted when a project/environment is deleted.

 ## What About Information On Concurrent Users, Web Front-end Performance, etc.? {#Reporting-Whataboutinformationonconcurrentusers,webfront-endperformance,etc.?}